 Conclusion

 Brewing coffee and being eco-friendly can easily go hand in hand.
-While you may love the simplicity of popping a plastic K-cup into your Keurig to get your day going, those easy pods can do damage to the planet we all share.
+While you may enjoy the simplicity of popping a plastic K-cup into your Keurig to get your day going, those easy pods can do damage to the planet we all share.
 Keep this in mind the next time you find yourself purchasing a pack of them for your machine.
-Choosing among these 7 eco-friendly brewing methods, including an eco-friendly coffee machine, can help you and your household do your part for the world around you.
+Choosing one of these 7 eco-friendly brewing methods, including an eco-friendly coffee machine, can help you and your household do your part for the world around you.